baxmittens/SFEM.jl/README.md

 # SFEM.jl
 Statically typed and sized finite element implementation

 Implemented is a thermo-mechanically coupled elastoplastic model.
-The time discretization is backwards Euler and the solution scheme is a standard Newton-Raphson method for triangles up to order 3.
+The time discretization is backwards Euler, and the solution scheme is a standard Newton-Raphson method for triangles up to order 3.

-The objective was to write a fairly simple standard finite element discretization with emphasis on computing speed which is realized by statically typing all matrix sizes and types.
+The objective was to write a relatively simple standard finite element discretization with emphasis on computing speed, which is realized by heavily relying on [StaticArrays.jl](https://github.com/JuliaArrays/StaticArrays.jl).
 The src-folder contains just under 2000 lines of code.

 ```
 github.com/AlDanial/cloc v 2.06  T=0.02 s (815.8 files/s, 116283.3 lines/s)